The Best Cafés in Chamonix, France

 Galerie Café des Aiguilles

 After testing your fitness up Chamonix’s Vertical Kilometer, a sweet pastry may or may not be what your body is craving.
 Either way, Emilie at Galerie Café has you covered.
 Delicious treats are matched by healthy meal options that can help the recovery process after a strong push on the trails.
 Tucked away in a quiet corner of Rue Moulin, this café is worth seeking out.
 Canadian owner Emilie, is a friend of Run the Alps and speaks fluent French and English, making her café feel very welcoming.
-With its ever-changing display of art and handmade jewelry from Chamonix’s Michelle Webster, you may be tempted to take home something other than just a coffee!
+With its ever-changing display of art and handmade jewelry, you may be tempted to take home something other than just a coffee!

 Galerie Café des Aiguilles is best for: